Death of James Cook: Attempt to take Kalaniʻōpuʻu hostage

 On the morning of 14 February Cook heard that the Discovery's large cutter had been stolen.
 He ordered boats to be stationed at both ends of the bay to capture any canoes attempting to leave.
-He then set off in the Resolution's pinnace to the chiefs' settlement of Ka'awaloa, at the northern end of the bay, where he intended to take Kalaniʻōpuʻu hostage until the cutter was returned.
+He then set off in the Resolution's pinnace to the chiefs' settlement of Kaʻawaloa, at the northern end of the bay, where he intended to take Kalaniʻōpuʻu hostage until the cutter was returned.
 Cook had previously held Tongan and Tahitian high chiefs hostage for the return of stolen items and this had almost led to violence because Polynesians considered their high chiefs sacred.

-Cook landed at the beach near Ka'awaloa, accompanied by 10 marines.
+Cook landed at the beach near Kaʻawaloa, accompanied by 10 marines.
 The Resolution's launch and cutter remained just offshore to enforce the blockade.
 Two young sons of Kalaniʻōpuʻu led Cook's party to their father who had been sleeping.
 Cook spoke to Kalaniʻōpuʻu and was convinced that he knew nothing about the theft of the cutter.
 When Cook asked him to go with him to the Resolution he agreed, and his two young sons ran ahead to the boat.
 However, as Cook and Kalaniʻōpuʻu were walking hand in hand to the boat, one of Kalaniʻōpuʻu 's wives, Kānekapōlei, pleaded with him not to go.
 She was joined by two chiefs who sat Kalaniʻōpuʻu down.
 A man began chanting and made an offering of a coconut to Cook and Kalaniʻōpuʻu.
 A crowd of 2,000 to 3,000 Hawaiians had gathered and some began to don their protective war mats and to arm themselves with spears, daggers and stones.
 Cook ordered the marines to form a line along the rocks near the shore and told the Lieutenant of Marines, Molesworth Phillips, "We can never think of compelling him [Kalaniʻōpuʻu] to go on board without killing a number of people."